 Recognised as one of the most talented conductors of his generation, Edward Gardner assumes his new position as Chief Conductor of the Bergen Philharmonic Orchestra in October 2015 leading their 250th anniversary gala concert.
 He became their Principal Guest Conductor in August 2013 and has many interesting projects planned including recordings with Chandos Records and International touring.
 His first season includes a symphonic marathon in conjunction with the Bergen Philharmonic Youth Orchestra, several new commissions and Schoenberg’s masterpiece Gurrelieder, broadcast on their Digital Concert Hall.

 Edward was for eight years until July 2015 Music Director of English National Opera and under his direction the ENO has presented a series of stellar productions, including Peter Grimes, Benvenuto Cellini, Meistersinger and Otello.
 He will return in spring 2016 to conduct a new production of Wagner’s Tristan and Isolde.
 In recognition of his talent he was awarded the Royal Philharmonic Society Award in 2008 for Best Conductor and in 2009, the Olivier award for Outstanding Achievement in Opera.

 Edward has been Principal Guest Conductor of the City of Birmingham Symphony Orchestra since 2011.
 Highlights with the CBSO have included the UK premiere of Weltehos by Jonathan Harvey to mark the opening of the 2012 Cultural Olympiad, Britten’s Spring Symphony in Birmingham and War Requiem in St Paul’s Cathedral to celebrate Britten’s centenary year.
-He is part way through a complete Mendelssohn cycle recorded for Chandos.
+He recently completed a Mendelssohn cycle with the CBSO for Chandos.

 Edward enjoys a flourishing relationship with the BBC Symphony Orchestra and the BBC Proms and in 2011 conducted the Last Night of the Proms, which was televised live to audiences worldwide, followed by the First Night of the Proms in 2012.
 His other ongoing relationships in the UK include the Philharmonia, London Philharmonic and Orchestra of the Age of Enlightenment.
 Edward also works regularly with young musicians including the CBSO and Barbican Youth Orchestras, the National Youth Orchestra and Juilliard School of Music in New York.
 In 2002 he founded the Hallé Youth Orchestra and in September 2014 was appointed to the new role of ‘Mackerras Chair of Conducting’ at the Royal Academy of Music.